 Name of Student Birth Date

-Grade/Teacher Name of Medication
+Grade/Teacher

-Dose Time to be Given Restrictions?
+Restrictions?

-I give my permission for my child to receive the above medication at school as directed.
+give my permission for n ny child to receive the abov ve medication at school as directed.

-Parent/Gu t/Guardian Signature
+Parent/Gu uardian Signature

 Date Telephone

 Meeting Student Needs

 Missouri school districts are responsible for meeting the educational needs of an increasingly diverse student population by providing a wide range of resources and support to ensure that all students have the opportunity to succeed and be college prepared and career ready.
 Our school district has programs designed to help meet the unique educational needs of children working to learn the English language, students who are advanced learners, students with disabilities, homeless students, the children of migratory workers, and neglected or delinquent students.
 For more information, contact Tracie Skaggs at our Central Office.